 Prime Video top 10 movies — here's the 3 worth watching now

-I'm sure I'm not the only person who regularly looks at the top 10 while scrolling through Prime Video, right?
+I'm sure I'm not the only person who regularly scrolls through the Prime Video top 10 movies while looking for something new to stream, right?

-Like so many of the best streaming services, the Amazon streamer's home to a mountain of content, and while that's great, it can also make choosing your next watch a headache.
+Variety is the spice of life and all the best streaming services and, like its competitors, Amazon's streamer is home to a lot of content.
+That's an obvious plus, but it can make choosing your next watch a bit of a headache, too.

-Of course, you can't always guarantee that what's in the Prime Video top 10 will either match up with your taste or even be worth streaming in the first place.
-Case in point, Prime Video's newest original flick "Holland" is at the top of the list at the time of writing, but fellow TG writer Rory Mellon has branded the Nicole Kidman thriller "a big original movie misfire."
-Ouch.
+Prime Video's top 10 lists can be a quick and easy way to see what's grabbing attention, but you can' always guarantee what's trending is worth watching.
+You only need to look at fellow Tom's Guide writer Rory Mellon's reaction to "Holland", Prime Video's current No. 1 movie, as proof.

-However, there are still several great movies in the top 10 list that are worth seeking out, and we've narrowed that list down to just three great picks.
-Right now, we recommend two great animated adventures perfect for entertaining the whole family and a blockbuster disaster epic from 2024.
+That's where we come in.
+We keep a close eye on the Prime Video charts and regularly pull out three top recommendations.

 Sign up to get the BEST of Tom's Guide direct to your inbox.